NordicESMhub/GEO4962/setup.md

 You cannot use Safari for the Jupyterhub, so make sure you install a recent version of [google-chrome](https://www.google.com/chrome/).

+On Abel remember to set the language environment variable to export LC_ALL=$LANG

 ## Windows users